rmscode/binary-garden/unpublished/linux-conference-machine.md

 ## Requirements

-- Small form factor PC similar to an Intel NUC.</br>
+- Small form factor PC similar to an Intel NUC.<br>
     !!!
 Note "We first tested a RaspberryPi 4, but it was getting quite hot and the performance was not great."
 - Debain based Linux distro.
 We used [DietPi](../../software/operating-systems/linux/dietpi.md)
 - A quality webcam